-On this day in 1863, at the Second Battle of Sabine Pass, A small Confederate force thwarts a Federal invasion of Texas at the mouth of the Sabine River on the Texas-Louisiana border.
+On September 8, 1863, at the Second Battle of Sabine Pass, a small Confederate force thwarts a Federal invasion of Texas at the mouth of the Sabine River on the Texas-Louisiana border.

 In November 1862, Confederate General John Bankhead Magruder assumed command of the District of Texas, New Mexico, and Arizona.
 The Union controlled most of the harbors along the Texas coast, but Magruder quickly changed that with two major assaults on Union defenses.
 He captured Galveston, Texas, on January 1, 1863, and then drove off a Yankee force at Sabine Pass later that month.
 After Magruder’s forces drove the Union ships away, the Rebels were left with two harbors from which to operate.

 In the summer of 1863, the Union commander in the region, General Nathaniel Banks, launched an expedition to retake Sabine Pass.
 He placed General William B. Franklin in charge of an amphibious force that included four gunboats, 18 transports, and nearly 6,000 troops.
 They set sail from New Orleans, Louisiana, and arrived off Sabine Pass on September 7.
 The next day, Franklin called for an invasion of the Confederate band of 47 Irish immigrants commanded by Lieutenant Richard W. “Dick” Dowling, which was holed up inside of Fort Griffin, a stronghold armed with six old smoothbore cannons.